-To model and evaluate a parallel algorithm we need to analyze its performance.
-Two important parameters are speedup and efficiency.
-For each problem, there is a parameter n that describes the size of the problem.
+We begin by making some definitions.
+Two well-known performance measures of parallel algorithms are speedup and efficiency.
+Suppose a parameter n describes the size of a problem.
 For example, n can be the number of particles in a particle simulation problem, or n can be the number of nonzero entries of a sparse matrix.
-Suppose we solve it on one processor in time T(n, 1) and on p processors in time T(n, p).
+Given a parallel algorithm, implemented on some real or modeled machine, we get the solution on one processor in time T(n, 1) and on p processors in time T(n, p).
 Then the speedup is and the efficiency is